Sadhora

-Sadhora (Садгора; Sadagora; Sadagóra; Sadagura; סאדיגורא Sadigora, also Sadagura and Sadiger) is a settlement in Ukraine, now a Sadhirskyi District of Chernivtsi city, which is located 6 km from the city center.
+Sadhora (Садгора; Sadagora; Sadagóra; Sadagura; סאדיגורא Sadigora, also Sadagura and Sadiger) is a settlement in Ukraine, now the Sadhirskyi District of Chernivtsi city, which is located 6 km from the city center.
 Previously, it was an independent town.

 History

-Sadhora was established in 1770 by a former Saxon and Polish official, Baron :de:Peter Nicolaus von Gartenberg (1714-1786).

-Sadhora is located in Bukovina, a region which was part of the Principality of Moldavia until the 1770s when it was conquered by the Habsburg monarchy, becoming part of the Duchy of Bukovina under the Austrian Empire starting in 1849, then becoming an Austrian "crownland" from 1867 until the end of World War I, after which it was ruled by Romania for two decades (1918-1940).

-During the Russo-Turkish War, 1768-1774, the commander-in-chief of the Russian army in Moldavia and Wallachia took measures to enhance the economic and monetary system in the principalities.
-Therefore, a mint was established in a formerly wooded area by a river, by a man with previous experience in this field, Baron Gartenberg, Slavic Sadhóra being a literal translation of the German "Gartenberg", "garden mountain."
-Beginning in 1771, the coins that were minted at Sadhora displayed the coats of arms of both Moldavia and Wallachia on the same side.
+The settlement was established in 1770 by former Saxon and Polish official of Danish origin and then commander-in-chief of the Russian army in Moldavia and Wallachia, Baron Piotr Mikołaj Gartenberg Sadogórski, and named Sadogóra after him.
+During the Russo-Turkish War of 1768–1774, he established a mint in a formerly wooded area by a river to mint coins to make payments for his soldiers.
+Beginning in 1771, the coins that were minted at Sadogóra displayed the coats of arms of both Moldavia and Wallachia on the same side.
 The mint was closed down at the end of the war, in 1774.
+The local Catholic church of Saint Michael was founded in 1778.
+A chapel of the dissolved nunnery from Revna was moved to Sadogóra in 1787.

+Sadhora is located in Bukovina, a region which was part of the Principality of Moldavia until the 1770s when it was conquered by the Habsburg monarchy, becoming part of the Duchy of Bukovina under the Austrian Empire starting in 1849, then becoming an Austrian "crownland" from 1867 until the end of World War I, after which it was part of Romania in 1918–1940.
+According to the 1930 Romanian census, the population was 63.1% Ukrainian, 16.3% Jewish, 14.9% Polish, 4.0% Romanian and 1.1% German.

 Jewish history

 Sadagóra had a significant Jewish community and it is important in the history of Hasidic Judaism.
 Before World War I, the Jewish population numbered over 5,000.

 Rabbi Yisroel Friedman, the Ruzhiner Rebbe, relocated his court to Sadagóra in 1842.
 In 1838 he had been accused of complicity in the death of two Jews accused of being informers and was imprisoned for two years by the Russian authorities.
-On his release he fled to Kishinev, then to Iaşi and other places before finally settling in Sadagóra in 1842, where he re-established his Hasidic court in all its glory.
+On his release he fled to Chișinău, then to Iași and other places before finally settling in Sadagóra in 1842, where he re-established his Hasidic court in all its glory.